Revised Lists Of The Moscow Exchange Indices Announced

-Today Moscow Exchange announced the results of the quarterly review for MOEX indices.
-All changes were made upon recommendations from the Index Committee and will be implemented from 20 December 2019.
+Moscow Exchange announced today the results of the quarterly review for MOEX indices.
+All changes will be implemented from 20 December, 2019.
 The Exchange has also set free floats for a number of companies.

 TCS Group Holding PLC (depository receipts of foreign issuer) will be included into the MOEX Russia Index and the RTS Index, however, ordinary shares of PJSC "RussNeft", PJSC "SAFMAR Financial investments", PJSC "M.video" will be excluded from the indices.
 Depository receipts of Lenta ltd are considered to be removed from the MOEX Russia Index and the RTS Index.

-The constituent list of the Broad Market Index will be changed as a result of adding PJSC "Ashinskiy metallurgical works" (ords) and TCS Group Holding PLC (depository receipts of foreign issuer and deleting PJSC "GAZ" (ords) and PJSC "Khimprom" (prefs).
+The constituent list of the Broad Market Index will be changed as a result of adding PJSC "Ashinskiy metallurgical works" (ords) and PJSC "Globaltruck Management" (ords) as well as TCS Group Holding PLC (depository receipts of foreign issuer and deleting PJSC "GAZ" (ords) and PJSC "Khimprom" (prefs).

 The constituent list of the Blue Chip Index will remain unchanged.